 What to order: $4.79 Breakfast Special

 Address: 3663 Las Vegas Blvd S Ste 380, Las Vegas, NV 89109 (located inside the Miracle Mile Shops)

 Hours: Monday-Thursday: 8:00AM-10:00PM; Friday: 8:00AM-11:00PM; Saturday: 8:00AM-12:00AM; Sunday: 8:00AM-11:00PM

 12 – Flour & Barley

-The second pizza spot on this list of the best cheap eats in Las Vegas brings us to Flour & Barley, located in The LINQ Promenade.
-Flour & Barley specializes in brick oven-style pizzas and Italian-inspired dishes.
-The reason you want to visit Flour & Barley is for their happy hour beer & slice special for $8.
+The second pizza spot on the list of the best cheap eats in Las Vegas brings us to Flour & Barley.
+Flour & Barley, located in The LINQ Promenade, specializes in brick oven pizzas and Italian inspired dishes.
+They are also popular for their $10 happy hour beer & slice special.
 This special is available at the walk-up window from 2:00PM to 6:00PM, Monday through Friday.
 While you are limited to cheese or pepperoni, the slices are large.
 I recommend the pepperoni slice with crunchy pieces of oil filled meat, tart and sweet tomato sauce, and crispy but soft crust.
-After grabbing your slice, grab a spot at one of the standing tables or take a seat at the tables on the patio of the restaurant.
+After getting your slice, grab a spot at one of the standing tables or take a seat at the tables on the patio of the restaurant.

 Flour & Barley